The new EU Ecodesign Order

 In late 2019, following long negotiations, the EU published its new ecodesign directive, aiming to raise standards of energy efficiency in electrical products across Europe.
 In an interview for BTR, technical director Hans-Joachim Rau talked to light expert Christian Allabauer about what the new regulation means for the events industry.

-The new EU directive on “ecodesign and energy labelling – light sources and separate operating devices”, due to come into force in September 2012, tightens regulations for lights and separate control gears.
+The limits of the new EU directive on “ecodesign and energy labelling – light sources and separate operating devices”, due to come into force in September 2021, tightens regulations for lights and separate control gears.

 It is based on the EU’s ecodesign directive, which lays down the requirements for the environmentally friendly design of “energy-related products” in Europe’s internal market.
 The original bill threatened a major incursion into theatre-related work.
 Most of the light sources used in the events sector would no longer have been legally available for purchase.
 But some determined arts workers fought their way through the EU’s legal jungle, confronted the committees with clever argumentation, and saved our lighting world.
 One of those involved in the debate was Christian Allabauer, head of a team of specialists on lighting in the Austrian stage engineering society OETHG.